Meet Sara Pearson, Our Super Hero!

 What Worries Me

 Although I am super proud of Sara remembering her training, the worrying fact is that only one other person got up to help and the MacDonalds staff appeared oblivious to what was going on.
-I am a great advocate that first aid should be taught on the national curriculum because if we all grew up knowing first aid then when we become parents we would all have basic knowledge on what to do.

 Find Out More